 choosing the right knife sharpeners

-Keeping your kitchen knives sharp is just as essential as cleaning them.
-Dull knives require more force when cutting, which increases the risk of workplace injuries.
+Keeping kitchen knives sharp is just as important as keeping them clean.
+Dull knives require more force to cut, increasing the risk of slips, injuries, and inconsistent prep results.

 electric sharpener